Table of contents

-The second round of the Paycheck Protection Program (PPP) is now open.
+The second round of the Paycheck Protection Program (PPP) opened to eligible borrowers January 19, 2021.
 The Consolidated Appropriations Act 2021 includes a second round of funding for the PPP, aimed to help small businesses that remain financially impacted by the pandemic.

-The second PPP loan will help many business owners sustain their companies, whether they’ve taken a PPP loan previously or this is their first one.
-Almost half of business owners polled by the National Federation of Independent Businesses (NFIB) are planning to apply for the second PPP loan if they’re eligible.
+Small-business owners could turn to the second-draw PPP loan to help sustain their businesses whether they’ve taken a PPP loan previously or this is their first one.
+Almost half of business owners polled by the National Federation of Independent Businesses (NFIB) plan to apply for the second PPP loan if eligible.

 How do I apply for the new PPP loan?

-To apply for the second round, contact your bank or lender or, if you’re a Square seller, you can learn more about how to apply through Square Capital.
-The deadline to apply is May 31, 2021.
+To apply for the second round, contact your bank or lender.
+If you’re a Square seller, you can learn more about how to apply through Square Loans.
+The deadline to apply was May 31, 2021.

 Depending on where you apply, there may be different application requirements.
 However, that’s the only thing that might differ.
 Your eligibility, forgiveness, and loan terms won’t change.